lifee77/InstantApply/README.md

 - Search for jobs on Indeed based on job title and location
 - Extract application questions from job postings
-- Generate intelligent responses to application questions using AI
+- Generate intelligent responses to application questions using Google Gemini 2.0
 - Automatically fill and submit applications
 - Track application status